Spaghetti diagram

 Use

-• With the current state Spaghetti diagram, try to optimize the locations to minimize both conveyance and motion.
+• With the current state diagram, try to optimize the locations to minimize both conveyance and motion.

 Where to find it